octo-technology/OpenTezos/docs/defi/lending.md

 author: Aymeric Bethencourt
 ---

-It is likely that at some point in your life you have had to borrow some money, e.g. for a student loan, a car loan or a mortgage.
+You have likely in your life had to borrow some money, e.g. for a student loan, a car loan or a mortgage.
 Lending and borrowing are essential services in any financial system.
 Traditionally, lenders such as banks provide you with a loan in exchange for a fee, in the form of interest rates.
 Repaying said loan is enforced by legal contracts with the bank.

 Similar situations can be found on the blockchain as well.
 A borrower needs some money immediately available for some operation and a lender may agree to provide such a loan in exchange for a fee.